European Journal of Counselling Theory, Research and Practice

 - The main document(s) should be free of information identifying the author(s).

 - Use the third person when referring or citing previous work by the Author(s).
-If the author(s) can be easily identified by the citations in the text, then cite using ‘Anonymous’ eg (Anonymous, 2020).
+If the author(s) can be easily identified by self-referencing and citations in the text, then in the text cite using ‘Anonymous’ eg (Anonymous, 2020).
 In the reference list insert: Anonymous (2020) Details omitted to aid anonymous reviewing.
+However, self-citations should be kept to a minimum unless they are relevant.
+If there are more than 15% self-citations, to ensure that the reviewers can adequately check the quality and source of the references, they will be sent non-anonymised manuscripts.
+When anonymised papers are being submitted, also submit an additional paper without redactions so the editors can see the relevance of the references and self-citations.

 - Authors are responsible for obtaining written permission to publish lengthy quotations, figures, tables, graphs, photographs etc., for which they do not own copyright.